ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 # Reactive Streams in Java

 ## Introduction

-_Reactive Streams_ is a cross-platform specification for processing a possibly unbounded sequence of events across asynchronous boundaries (threads, processes or network-connected computers) with non-blocking backpressure. _Backpressure_ is an application-level flow control from the consumer to the producer in order to scale the production of events in the producer in accordance with their current demand from the consumer.
-Reactive Streams are designed to achieve high throughput and low latency when passing events between asynchronous processing stages takes a noticeable time.
+_Reactive Streams_ is a cross-platform specification for processing a possibly unbounded sequence of events across asynchronous boundaries (threads, processes or network-connected computers) with non-blocking back pressure. _Back pressure_ is application-level flow control from the event consumer to the event producer to scale the emitting of events in the producer in accordance with their demand from the consumer.
+Reactive streams are designed to achieve high throughput and low latency in sequential processing, where transferring events between asynchronous processing stages takes noticeable time.

 ![stream diagram](/images/stream_diagram.png)

-The Reactive Streams specification is already implemented in the different programming platforms (.NET, JVM, JavaScript) and network protocols (RSocket).
-In the Java ecosystem Reactive Streams are supported among others in:
+The Reactive Streams specification is already implemented in the various programming platforms (.NET, JVM, JavaScript) and network protocols (RSocket).
+In the Java ecosystem, reactive threads are supported in particular: